commeta/php-cron-requests-events/README.md

 Both functions use low-level operations, the opcache code optimizer and the jit compiler reduce overhead.
 Data is read and written in frames, the frame size is selected according to the amount of transmitted data + service fields.

 In LIFO mode, the main work with the file takes place in the last sectors, thanks to which the data is easily buffered and cached by several layers of the Zend Engine and the operating system kernel.
-With linear reading / writing, the exchange between processes will go through the page cache, in linux, the mechanism for forward caching of files is enabled by default.
+With linear reading/writing, the exchange between processes will go through the page cache, in linux, the mechanism for forward caching of files is enabled by default.

 Frame access time from 0.00001 second depending on the frame size, intensity of parallel requests, file size, loading time of file system sectors, etc.